Stockholm Bloodbath: Later reception and propaganda

-Christian the Tyrant and misalleged "Christian the Good"
+Christian the Tyrant and spurious "Christian the Good"

-The event earned Christian II the nickname of Kristian Tyrann (Christian Tyrant) in Sweden, which is retained in the present day.
-It is a common misconception in Sweden that King Christian II, contrarily, is bynamed Christian den Gode (Christian the Good) in Denmark, but this is apocryphal.
+The event earned Christian II the nickname of Kristian Tyrann (Christian [the] Tyrant) in Sweden, which is retained in the present day.
+It is a common misconception in Sweden that King Christian II is given the contrary byname Christian den Gode (Christian the Good) in Denmark, but this is apocryphal.

 According to Danish historians, no bynames have been given to Christian II in Danish historical tradition.
-In an interview with Richardson in 1979, Danish historian Mikael Venge, author of the article about Christian II in Dansk Biografisk Leksikon said: "I think you ought to protest the next time the Swedish radio claims anything so utterly unfounded that could be understood as if the Danes approved of the Stockholm bloodbath."
+In an interview with Gunnar Richardson in 1979, Danish historian Mikael Venge, author of the article about Christian II in Dansk Biografisk Leksikon said: "I think you ought to protest the next time the Swedish radio claims anything so utterly unfounded that could be understood as if the Danes approved of the Stockholm bloodbath."
 Despite this, even today, tourist guides in Stockholm spice up their guiding of the Old Town (Gamla Stan) with the news about Christian II's "rehabilitation" back in Denmark.

 In fiction

+The Stockholm Bloodbath has been depicted in several pieces of fiction: